Jossome/YoucookQA/README.md

-# youquek-collect
+# YoucookQA dataset
-This repo is for collecting question-answer pairs for YouQuek dataset.
+This repo is for collecting question-answer pairs for YoucookQA dataset.
+Please refer to our [arXiv paper](https://arxiv.org/abs/1812.00344) for details.
+This dataset will appear in WACV 2021.

 ## Files
 - `generate_questions.py` is to generate 'when' questions along with answers.